 – for stationary reception?

-2 What are the user requirements for digital multimedia video information systems on the basis of standard definition television (SDTV), high definition television (HDTV), ultra-high definition television (UHDTV), three-dimensional television (3DTV) and large screen digital imagery (LSDI) for collective indoor and outdoor viewing?
+2 What are the user requirements for digital multimedia video information systems with respect to the actual format of the video signal (for example, SDTV, HDTV, UHDTV, HDR-TV, VR/360°, etc.)?

 3 What characteristics are required for service assembly and access for broadcasting of multimedia and data applications for mobile reception and for stationary reception?

 4 What characteristics are required for service assembly and access for the digital multimedia video information systems for collective indoor and outdoor viewing?